Very Short Science Fiction Stories Online

 Very Short Science Fiction Stories

-These sci-fi stories have a maximum of 2,000 words.
+These sci-fi stories have a maximum of 3,000 words and many are much shorter than that.

 Men are Different by Alan Bloch